somleng/somleng-scfm/docs/USAGE.md

 `ENQUEUE_CALLS_TASK_MAX_CALLS_PER_PERIOD` configures the maximum number of calls to enqueue in a given period (defaults to nil).
 Where the period is configured by `ENQUEUE_CALLS_TASK_MAX_CALLS_PER_PERIOD_HOURS` (or is 24 hours by default).
 For example suppose you set `ENQUEUE_CALLS_TASK_MAX_CALLS_PER_PERIOD=1000`.
 This would set a maximum number of calls to be enqueued to 1000 per 24 hour period.
 Setting `ENQUEUE_CALLS_TASK_MAX_CALLS_PER_PERIOD_HOURS=36` would apply this maximum to a 3 day period instead.

-`ENQUEUE_CALLS_TASK_REMOTE_CALL_PARAMS` configures the default request params that will be sent to Somleng (or Twilio) when enqueuing a call (defaults to nil).
-Setting `ENQUEUE_CALLS_TASK_REMOTE_CALL_PARAMS="{'from':'1234','url':'http://demo.twilio.com/docs/voice.xml','method':'GET'}"` would send these params to Somleng (or Twilio) when enqueuing a phone call.
+`ENQUEUE_CALLS_TASK_DEFAULT_SOMLENG_REQUEST_PARAMS` configures the default request params that will be sent to Somleng (or Twilio) when enqueuing a call (defaults to nil).
+Setting `ENQUEUE_CALLS_TASK_DEFAULT_SOMLENG_REQUEST_PARAMS="{'from':'1234','url':'http://demo.twilio.com/docs/voice.xml','method':'GET'}"` would send these params to Somleng (or Twilio) when enqueuing a phone call.
 These params are default params only and can be overriden in [the task](https://github.com/somleng/somleng-scfm/blob/master/app/tasks/enqueue_calls_task.rb).

 ##### Somleng (Twilio) Configuration